Mary McNally: Political career

 McNally began her political career in 2010, while still a faculty member at Eastern Montana.
 She was elected to the Montana House of Representatives, representing the 49th District, which included part of Billings.
 McNally succeeded Kendall Van Dyk, and was reelected in 2012 for a second term.

 In 2014, McNally once again sought reelection to the House.
 During the midst of the election, Van Dyk announced his campaign suspension because he was expecting a child.
 Though Van Dyk appeared on the primary ballot, he endorsed McNally to replace him as the Democratic nominee for the 24th District.
 Subsequently, McNally was appointed by the Yellowstone County Democratic Central Committee as the Montana Democratic Party nominee for the Senate.
 Additionally, the committee appointed Katharin Kelker to replace McNally for the House.
 Both won their races, and McNally was reelected in 2018.

 Personal life

 McNally is married to Monte Smith, a geologist.
-The couple resides in Billings.
+The couple reside in Billings.